Contents

 • Blueprint feature for building detailed support process workflows

-Best for: Businesses already using the Zoho ecosystem that want a helpdesk with AI capabilities and do not need deep eCommerce marketplace integrations.
+Best for: Businesses already using the Zoho ecosystem that want a helpdesk with AI capabilities and don’t need deep eCommerce marketplace integrations.

 Comparison Table